PROBABLY PRIVATE

 About

 Probably Private is a newsletter for privacy and data science enthusiasts.
-Whether you are here to learn about data science via the lens of privacy, or the other way around, this newsletter aims to be an open conversation on technical and social aspects of privacy and its intersections with surveillance, law, technology, mathematics and probability.
+Whether you are here to learn about AI, machine learning and data science via the lens of privacy, or the other way around, this place is an open conversation on technical and social aspects of privacy and their intersections with surveillance, law, technology, mathematics and probability.

 Past Issues